Theora: Theora I specification

 Example of a Theora video used on Wikipedia, showing a Polikarpov I-15 biplane at an aerobatic display.

 The Theora I bitstream format was frozen in June 2004 after the libtheora 1.0alpha3 release.
 Videos encoded with any version of the libtheora since the alpha3 will be compatible with any future player.
 This is also true for videos encoded with any implementation of the Theora I specification since the format freeze.
 The Theora I Specification was completely published in 2004.
 Any later changes in the specification are minor updates.

 The Theora reference implementation libtheora spent several years in alpha and beta status.
 The first alpha version was released on 25 September 2002 and the first beta version was released on 22 September 2007.
 The first stable release of libtheora was made in November 2008.
 Work then focused on improving the codec's performance in the "Thusnelda" branch, which was released as version 1.1 in September 2009 as the second stable libtheora release.
 This release brought some technical improvements and new features, such as the new rate control module and the two-pass rate control.

 The codename for the next version of libtheora was Ptalarbvorm.

-Theora was well established as a video format in open-source applications, and became the format used for Wikipedia's video content before replaced by VP9.
+Theora was well established as a video format in open-source applications, and became the format used for Wikipedia's video content before being replaced by VP9.
 However, the proposed adoption of Theora as part of the baseline video support in HTML5 resulted in controversy.